hannestschofenig/tschofenig-ids/dtls13/draft-ietf-tls-dtls13.md

    thus will fail.
 DTLS solves this problem by adding explicit sequence numbers.

 2. The TLS handshake is a lock-step cryptographic handshake.
 Messages must be transmitted and received in a defined order; any other order is an error.
 Clearly, this is incompatible with reordering and message loss.
+DTLS solves this problem by adding an additional sequence number to handshake messages.

 3. Not all TLS 1.3 handshake messages (such as the NewSessionTicket message) are acknowledged.
-Hence, a new acknowledgement message has to be added to detect message loss.
+DTLS solves this problem by adding a new acknowledgement message that allows a sender to detect loss.

-4. Handshake messages are potentially larger than any given datagram, thus creating the problem of IP fragmentation.
+4. Handshake messages are potentially larger than any given datagram.
+DTLS solves this problem by adding the ability to fragment and reassemble handshake messages.

-5. Datagram transport protocols, like UDP, are more vulnerable to denial of service attacks and require a return-routability check with the help of cookies to be integrated into the handshake.
-A detailed discussion of countermeasures can be found in {{dos}}.
+5. UDP does not natively provide any mitigation against some of the types of denial-of-service attacks that TCP provides some protection against.
+DTLS solves this problem by including an optional return-routability check in the handshake.
+A detailed discussion of denial-of-service countermeasures can be found in {{dos}}.

 ###  Packet Loss